 Kat is our VFC Coordinator for East Multnomah County.
 Her role involves collaborating with the community to implement prevention strategies to reduce youth drug and alcohol use.
 Kat is passionate about creating data-driven practices and interdisciplinary designs to empower, support, and give voice to those vulnerable and marginalized.
 She is excited for this work and believes strongly in the role communities have in improving health outcomes.

 Kat received her BS in Public Health from Brigham Young University-Idaho and her Master’s in Public Health from Oregon State University.
 As a long time, Oregonian and lover of the great outdoors, Kat often spends time being adventurous in nature.
 She also enjoys playing the piano and hopes to one day perfect the art of breadmaking.

-Rachel grew up in SW Portland as person always extremely involved in social justice and human rights activism.
-She pursued her Bachelor’s degree in Political Science and Spanish at the University of British Columbia in Vancouver, B.C., Canada, specializing in immigration politics within and between the Americas.
-In her free time, Rachel trains as a nationally competitive powerlifter, blogs about vegan sports nutrition, and is heavily involved in LGBTQ2SIA+ activism.
+Rachel grew up in Portland as person always extremely involved in social justice and human rights activism.
+She pursued her Bachelor’s degree in Political Science and Spanish at the University of British Columbia in Canada.
+In her free time, Rachel trains as a nationally competitive powerlifter and fosters rescue dogs.